 Two earthen redoubts were built here at Upper Cimarron Springs and Lower Cimarron Springs to protect the stage station.

 (1870 - 1876), near Ashland

-Located north of town on Bear Creek to protect the military supply routes.
+Located north of town on Bear Creek to protect the military supply route between Fort Dodge (2) and Camp Supply, OK.
 Also known as North Redoubt.
-Earthen remains still exist.
+Almost identical in design and size as the Cimarron Redoubt to the south.
+Earthen remains still exist on private property.

 Crossing of the Arkansas Station

 A fortified stage station at the ferry crossing of the Santa Fe Trail (Cimarron Cut-Off) over the Arkansas River.